-The application site is located within the primary key settlement boundary of Bridgend as defined by Policy PLA1 of the adopted Bridgend Local Development Plan 2013 (LDP) within an established residential street.
+The application site is located within the primary key settlement boundary of Bridgend as defined by Policy PLA 1 of the adopted Bridgend Local Development Plan 2013 (LDP) within an established residential street.

-The existing dwelling, 66 Grove Road, appears as a traditional two-storey mid terraced dwelling house which would not be altered externally to accommodate the change of use.
-The building has a stone fronted front elevation with on street car parking to the front of the building on Grove Road.
+The existing dwelling, 10 Woodside Avenue, appears as a traditional semi-detached dwelling that would not be altered externally to accommodate the change of use.

+The building has a rendered/stone finish front elevation with off-street car parking taking place on the driveway to the side of the dwelling.